Code-Sharp/Newtonsoft.Msgpack/README.md

 ##Why not?

-This supports only Msgpack Map serialization, I think that array serialization doesn't really fit here.
+This supports only Msgpack map serialization method, I think that array serialization method doesn't really fit here.

 ##Status